-The Allen County Juvenile Detention Center: November 1, 2019 to Present
+The Allen County Juvenile Detention Center November 1, 2019 to Present

-Construction began on the current 25 bed facility located at 3050 N. Cole Street in Lima, Allen County, Ohio on April 23, 2018 and on August 28, 2019 the facility was dedicated as the Allen County Juvenile Detention Center.
+Construction began on the current 25 bed facility located at 3050 N. Cole Street in Lima, Allen County, Ohio on April 23, 2018 and on August 28, 2019 the facility was dedicated as the Allen County Juvenile Detention Center replacing the former Walter J. Roush Juvenile Detention located at 1000 Wardhill Avenue which was in operation from April 6, 1975 until it's closure on November 1, 2019.

-Constructed by the Peterson Construction Company in partnership between the Allen County Juvenile Court and the Allen County Board of Commissioners; in recognition that at times, for purposes of providing a means by which to ensure public safety, it is sometimes necessary to separate youthful offenders from the community and that when doing so, given the juvenile justice system does not deal with fully developed adults, keeping the child in a local facility provides the best opportunity for family engagement, support, and successful rehabilitation.
+Constructed by the Peterson Construction Company at a cost of nearly 7 million dollars, in partnership between the Allen County Juvenile Court and the Allen County Board of Commissioners.
+In recognition that at times, for purposes of providing a means by which to ensure public safety, it is sometimes necessary to separate youthful offenders from the community and that when doing so, given the juvenile justice system does not deal with fully developed adults, keeping the child in a local facility provides the best opportunity for family engagement, support, and successful rehabilitation.
 With this facility the Juvenile Division of the Allen County Common Pleas Court has been given the means by which to provide meaningful interventions, structured programming, and quality educational opportunities in a holistic, sanitary, safe, and secure environment and thus is better enabled to reach its goal of successfully returning the children placed in its care to the Lima-Allen County community as both productive and contributing citizens.